 3. Unofficial communication channels

-In addition to official communication channels, there is also an unofficial mode of communication that is quite common in the workplace.
-Unofficial communication includes employee communication outside of the work environment on topics not related to work.
+In addition to official communication channels, there is also an unofficial mode of communication that is common in every workplace.
+These internal communication channels exist outside formal structures and are often driven by personal relationships.

 Communication channels by mean

-Besides formality, communication channels can be divided by mean.
-In other words, the way and tools employees use to communicate with each other.
+Besides formality, communication channels can also be divided by mean, meaning the way and tools employees use to communicate with each other.
+This perspective helps you evaluate whether your internal communication channels actually match how your employees work day to day.

-Let’s take a look into the 3 main means of communication in the workplace.
+Let’s take a look at the 3 main means of communication in the workplace.

 1. Digital communication channels

-Electronic means of communication include various online tools that employees use to stay connected with each other and keep up with the company news and updates.
+Electronic means of communication include various online tools employees rely on to stay connected and keep up with company updates.
+These internal communication channels have become the backbone of how work gets done, especially in distributed teams.

-Some of the examples include email or business email software, internal communication platforms, employee collaboration software, and intranets.
+Examples include email or business email software, internal communication platforms, employee collaboration tools, and intranets.
+The challenge is not access, but clarity on where communication should happen.

 2. Face-to-face communication